Mario-Lupo-Ciaponi/Expression-Evaluation-Written-In-Postfix/README.md

 - '8 9 3 * +' is the same as '8 + (9 * 3)'
 - '4 7 + 3 2 - *' is the same as '(4 + 7) * (3 - 2)'

+## Output:
+The output will be the postfix expression, the expression, but in infix(a operator b) and the result of the expression.

 ## Purpose:
 The purpose if this project is to exercise the data structure - stack, Git and GitHub skills.